edwardyu/edwardyu.github.io/about.md

 title: About
 permalink: /about/
 ---
 Hi, I'm Edward Yu.
-I'm a student studying applied mathematics at Columbia University.
-Some of my interests are Bayesian statistics, deep learning, and algorithmic trading.
+I'm a quant who runs an algorithmic trading firm.
+Previously, I worked on data science at Facebook and was a ML researcher at Columbia's Data Science Institute.
+I graduated with a BS in applied mathematics from Columbia University.
 You may find some of the links below helpful.
 Contact me at [edwardy20@gmail.com](mailto:edwardy20@gmail.com).

 # Ventures
 #### [Qu Capital](http://qu.capital)